florianbrinkmann/lazy-loading-responsive-images/readme.txt

 **The plugin comes with the following options (under Settings › Media › Lazy Loader options):**

+* Do not lazy load elements with specific CSS classes.
 * Enable lazy loading for iFrames.
 * Include the lazysizes unveilhooks plugin that adds support for more elements, for example, video and audio elements.*
 * Enable lazy loading for video element placeholders.